dfosco/danielfos.co/en/livro.md

 It was presented as a graduation project in the Communications - Publishing major at Universidade Federal do Rio de Janeiro in December 2013.

 Currently, it is not available in english.
-If you want to be notified when the english version becomes available on this site, just sign up [here](http://eepurl.com/Nir1v "Notification Sign-up").
+If you want to be notified when it eventually comes up, just stick around, or sign up [here](http://eepurl.com/Nir1v "Notification Sign-up").

 The full text in portuguese can be downloaded below.